-Participants with a current Provider-lodged Serious Job Seeker Incident Report and/or Reactive MSP seeking a transfer to a different Provider can only be transferred with the involvement of the Department.
+Participants with a current Provider-lodged and/or DHS-lodged Serious Job Seeker Incident Report and/or Reactive MSP seeking a transfer to a different Provider can only be transferred with the involvement of the Department.
 For more information, Providers should refer to the relevant transfer processes for their program.

-Notification of Transfers
+Notification of Transfers and Referrals